tomaskraus/includio/README.template.md

 ## Commands

 The **command** is an optional part of a directive, that further manipulates the content to be inserted.
-The command is separated by a "|" (pipe) character from the **selector**.
-The command can have parameters, separated by a comma (,).
+The command is separated by a "|" (pipe) character from the file name.
+Command can have parameters, separated by a comma (,).

 @@ examples/directive-examples.md : one-command